 We’ll show you how to get a basic overview table of all of your employees, which you’ll be able to manipulate based on what information is important for you.
-This information is accessed by the Owner of the account (the owner has access to all of the employees), and an Administrator can do the same, but only for the employees that the Admin has access to.
+This information is accessed by the Owner of the account (the owner has access to all of the employees), and an Administrator can do the same but only for the employees that the Admin has access to.
 In the end, you’ll see something like this:

-2. Calculate employee monthly wages based on hours worked
+2. Gather employees’ monthly hours worked

 One of the benefits of using DeskTime as a productivity tracking software is having an accurate account of how many hours are actually spent working.
 For employers paying hourly wages, this can be particularly useful to make sure that your company is paying for the correct amount of work done.